Toast stock: Wall Street hungry for growth after CEO steps down

 In its latest quarterly report, the company added a record number of locations in more than 7,500 stores or restaurants.
 The company now has 93,000 locations in total.

-Now, Kumar believes Toast could grow locations at a 23% growth rate.
+Now, Kumar believes Toast could expand locations at a 23% growth rate.

 "Toast continues to rapidly gain share in the restaurant point-of-sale market fueled by an industrywide secular shift toward vertically integrated, cloud-based technology solutions."